 “Cinque Terre has many amazing food spots, and it can be difficult to choose just one or two when you are visiting on a day trip.
 Your time is limited, so you don’t want to eat at just any place you stumble upon.
 Pick somewhere special instead.

 When looking for the best restaurants in Cinque Terre, it’s important to know what interests you the most.
-If you’re a history buff, you can dine inside an 11th century castle by the sea in Vernazza or eat inside a 16th century watchtower that once served as a defense against pirates in Monterosso.
+If you’re a history buff, you can dine inside an 11th-century castle by the sea in Vernazza or eat inside a 16th-century watchtower that once served as a defense against pirates in Monterosso.

 For the most beautiful views, I recommend eating at a seaside restaurant.
 Each of the five villages has at least one, but Riomaggiore, Manarola, and Monterosso have the very best.
 I especially love Nessun Dorma.
 It has an outdoor patio that overlooks the ocean and the seaside cliffs of Manarola, and the best part is that it’s open 24 hours.

 Fishing is a lucrative business in Cinque Terre, so almost all of the restaurants specialize in serving dishes cooked with locally caught seafood, but there are meatless options as well.
-All pastas are made in-house and are the highest-rated entrees almost anywhere in Cinque Terre, so I definitely recommend giving them a try!” — Jillian Michelle of Adventure Dragon
+All pasta are made in-house and are the highest-rated entrees almost anywhere in Cinque Terre, so I definitely recommend giving them a try!” — Jillian Michelle of Adventure Dragon

 Where To Stay In The Cinque Terre